Indoor Rowing World Records: Static, Slides, and Dynamic Ergometers

 Major Indoor Rowing Competitions

-Previously known as the CRASH-B Sprints, this annual competition has been the premier indoor rowing event since 1982.
+Formerly known as the World Rowing Indoor Championships (WRICH) and historically linked to the CRASH-B Sprints, this annual competition has been the premier indoor rowing event since 1982.
 Originally created by a group of US Olympic rowers (the "Charles River Association of Sculling Has-Beens"), it now attracts competitors from around the world.
+Since 2025 it has run as a fully virtual event, featuring the 500m, 1,000m, 2,000m, 5,000m, and relay formats.

 European Indoor Rowing Championships